RobertoRoos/sawIntuitiveResearchKitWiki/FileFormats.md

 ### Going to zero position when homing

 Since **version 1.4** the arm won't go to zero position during the homing procedure.
 One can override this using the `homing-zero-position` boolean flag.
-The default for PSMs and ECM is now to stay in place when homing.
+This field is optional, the default for PSMs and ECM is now to stay in place when homing.
+MTMs always go to zero position when homed.

 ```js
   "homing-zero-position": 1 // or 0 for false